 6 - PS (PS)

-Never reuse plastic items marked 7.
-This group includes many types of harmful chemicals, including the highly toxic Bisphenol A (BPA), which can contribute to schizophrenia, depression, or Alzheimer's disease.
-In addition, eating foods that come into contact with BPA can lead to disorders of the nervous and endocrine systems, and even cancer.
-Never use such products in microwave ovens that allow BPA to penetrate deeper into food.
+Never reuse plastic products marked with number 7.
+This group includes many types of harmful chemical substances, including also the highly toxic bisphenol A (BPA), which can contribute to schizophrenia, depression or Alzheimer's disease.
+In addition, consuming foods that come into contact with BPA can lead to disorders of the nervous and endocrine systems, and even cancer.
+Never use such products in microwave ovens, which allow bisphenol A to penetrate deeper into food.

 Disposable packaging and utensils;